CheesecakeLabs/AndroidNotifiCrashLib/README.md

 		super.onCreate(savedInstanceState);
 		setContentView(R.layout.activity_main);

-		// Sentry will look for uncaught exceptions from previous runs and send them NotifiBug.init(this.getApplicationContext(), "YOUR_SERIAL_NUMBER");
+		// NotifiBug will look for uncaught exceptions from previous runs and send them NotifiBug.init(this.getApplicationContext(), "YOUR_SERIAL_NUMBER");

 	}